hybridious/Artifical-Intelligence/README.md

 Although this is not an open source project :).
-We are just keeping track of our work here.
+I am just keeping track of my work here.

 1st Check Point Goals:

-What we Have Finished:
+What I Have Finished: